 Advanced Learning Support

-Advanced learning support is holistic in nature to support gifted and talented students’ development within their area(s) of capability, whilst concurrently supporting their social and emotional well-being and growth.
-There is a focus on fostering resilience within these students in order that they may be able to make choices that lead them to live fulfilled, meaningful and satisfying lives.
+Advanced learning support is holistic to support gifted and talented students’ development within their area(s) of capability, whilst concurrently supporting their social and emotional well-being and growth.
+There is a focus on fostering resilience within these students so they can make choices that lead them to live fulfilled, meaningful and satisfying lives.

-The Individual Education Programme is the foundation for ensuring that students are provided with educational opportunities that allow talents to flourish.
-We meet regularly with students to discuss their needs and to put in place strategies to ensure those needs are being met.
+The Individual Education Programme is the foundation for ensuring students have educational opportunities that allow talents to flourish.
+We meet regularly with students to discuss their needs and to implement strategies to ensure those needs are being met.
 These strategies could include:

-Our Learning Support Team, whose role is to meet the remedial learning needs, especially in literacy and numeracy, support the learning extension needs of individual students.
-The role of learning support is to provide a needs-based learning support structure so that all students have an opportunity to reach their true potential.
+Our Learning Support Team, whose role is to meet the remedial learning needs, especially in literacy and numeracy, supports the learning extension needs of individual students.
+The role of learning support is to provide a needs-based learning support structure so that all students can reach their true potential.
 This is achieved through:

-Priority is given to students who have been identified through assessment as having significant learning needs.
-This information is obtained from school-based assessment, contributing school information, educational psychology reports, community and caregiver information.
-Support is offered across the curriculum and across all year levels.
+Priority is given to students identified through assessment as having significant learning needs.
+This information is obtained from school-based assessments, contributing school information, educational psychology reports, and community and caregiver information.
+Support is offered across the curriculum and all year levels.

 Secondary Tertiary Alignment Resource (STAR)

-There are many opportunities available to Dio students, ranging from one day short courses through to University papers.
-One day courses are beneficial to students who may be unsure of their career path whereas University papers are designed to challenge Year 13 students academically in preparation for future learning.
+There are many opportunities available to Dio students, ranging from one-day short courses to university papers.
+One-day courses are beneficial to students who may be unsure of their career path whereas university papers are designed to challenge Year 13 students academically in preparation for future learning.

-The Dio library holds a range of items including books, DVDs and magazines.
-We also subscribe to the Wheelers ePlatform where there is a large selection of ebooks and audiobooks.
+The Dio library holds a range of items, including books, DVDs, and magazines.
+We also subscribe to the Wheelers ePlatform, with a large selection of ebooks and audiobooks.
 These can be accessed through the library database below.